-Twins Study: Space travel changes human DNA
+Twins Study: Space travel changes our genes

-NASA has released the first findings from its year-long Twins Study, and the results have some scientists scratching their heads.
+NASA has released more findings from its year-long Twins Study, and the results have some scientists scratching their heads.

 The first-of-its-kind opportunity to study the genetic impact of space on the human body came about after astronaut Scott Kelly was chosen to serve aboard the International Space Station from March 2015 to March 2016.
 His identical twin, Mark Kelly, who is also a former NASA astronaut, remained on Earth.

-Note: Editor's note: This story has been updated with new information since it was originally published in February 2017.